cellantenna/mg_tron/README.md

 * Version
   * `Update to Python3.10`

-* Hardware Rquirements
+* Hardware/Software Requirements
-  * `GUI only functional on ARM, for dearpygui module`
+  * `GUI only functional on X86 architecture & Linus OS`